 I purchased a round hoop at a craft store, followed this tutorial to make felt flowers, and then strung them together using clear string.
 It took some time, but it was worth it!

 The monogram E was another Etsy find… one that I purchased for only $8.
 You can find it in any letter here.

 The “Jesus loves me” print was my own creation.
-If you’re interested, you can download it for FREE here or by clicking the image below.
+If you’re interested, you can download it for FREE here.

 The rug is actually three rugs sewn together because I found such a good deal on them at Marshall’s and loved the colors.
 How’s that for thinking outside the box?!